gSchool/ada-developer-skills/01-roundtable-guides/03-wk02-roundtable-1.md

 * What questions do you have?

 Guiding Questions and Concepts to Review:
+* What questions do you have abou the Ride Share Project?
 * You have a set of data outlining the 7 wonders of the world.
 How would you organize this in a Ruby program.

   | Place                      | Location                           | Description                                                                                                                                                                                     | Visits  |